liddiard/liddiard.me/_projects/wedding-video.md

 I shot on a Canon T2i with an 18-135mm zoom lens using manual focus, exposure, and shutter speed.
 I used a wide aperture for narrow depth of field.
 This made pulling focus more challenging but resulted in clean shots focused on the couple.
 I used [Magic Lantern](http://www.magiclantern.fm) to enable camera features like focus dots and zebra stripes.

 I did color grading and video editing in [Blender](https://www.blender.org).
-I aimed for a bright, golden color pallate with light vignetting.
-Despite shooting with only one camera, I used action cuts liberally to create smooth transitions.
+I aimed for a bright, golden color palette with light vignetting.
+While I shot using only one camera, I used action cuts to create smooth transitions.